21centurymotorcompany/bitdbdoc/docs/indexer.md

 The first task of BitDB indexer is to take a raw Bitcoin transaction and transform it into a structured format on top of which we can run all kinds of powerful queries.

-After TNA transforms the raw transaction into BitDB document format, it's stored into the database.
+The second task is to store it into the NoSQL database backend, currently MongoDB.

-## 1. TNA
+## 1. How BitDB parses Bitcoin Transactions

 We can think of each bitcoin transaction as a DNA that needs to be expressed into a meaningful protein.
-This is what BitDB Indexer does before storing into the database, through a module named [TNA](https://github.com/21centurymotorcompany/tna).
+This is what BitDB Indexer does before storing into the database.
+[View Module](https://github.com/21centurymotorcompany/tna)

 ![protein](assets/protein.png)